svijasvg/cloud/adobe fonts.md

 ```
 <link rel="stylesheet" href="https://use.typekit.net/jpl1zaz.css">
 ```
-2. the user pastes that line into a new Adobe source field (1488 bytes)
+2. the user pastes that line into a new Adobe CSS field (1488 bytes)

 3. on first request, the field is modified:
+• the stylesheet is fetched
 • remove @import url("…")
 • remove the class statement at the end
 • simplify the src:url statement to contain only the woff version
 • replace the first line with /* 221214\n \*\n

+This all depends on being able to read the contents of the stylesheet